 We extend the analysis of Exposito and Sanchis-Llopis (2018) in three directions.
-First, as we have panel data we are able to consider the causal influence of different types of innovation - product/service, process and organisational - on different dimensions of firm performance.
+First, as we have panel data, we are able to consider the causal influence of different types of innovation - product/service, process and organisational - on different dimensions of firm performance.
 Second, we are able to identify separately those situations in which innovation is wholly funded by the firm and where there is an element of public funding.
 Together these attributes of our data allow us to map the causal mechanisms from public R&D support, through innovation of different types to firm efficiency and growth.
-Thirdly, due to the scale of our database we are able to estimate robust sub-sample results for firms of different sizes and separately for firms in manufacturing and services.
-Our results confirm the differential - and not always positive - impact of 'innovation' on performance and suggest the importance of process innovation to positive growth and efficiency outcomes.
+Third, due to the scale of our database we are able to estimate robust sub-sample results for firms of different sizes and separately for firms in manufacturing and services.
+Our results confirm the differential - and not always positive - impact of 'innovation' on the different measures of firm performance.